kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 If the logging container starts after the main app, some logs can be lost.
-Furthermore, if the logging container is not yet started and the main app crashes on startup, those logs can be lost (depends if logs to a shared volume or over the network on localhost, etc.).
-Startup is usually not that critical, because if the case where the other container is not started (like a restart) is important, is usually handled correctly.
+Furthermore, if the logging container is not yet started and the main app crashes on startup, those logs can be lost (depends if logs go to a shared volume or over the network on localhost, etc.).
+While you can modify your application to handle this scenario during startup (as it is probably the change you need to do to handle sidecar crashes), for shutdown this approach won't work.

-On shutdown the ordering behavior is arguably more important: if the logging container is stopped first, logs for other containers are lost.
+On shutdown the ordering behaviour is arguably more important: if the logging container is stopped first, logs for other containers are lost.
 No matter if those containers queue them and retry to send them to the logging container, or if they are persisted to a shared volume.
-The logging container is already killed and will not be started, as the pod is shutting down.
-In those cases, logs are lost.
+The logging container is already killed and will not be restarted, as the pod is shutting down.
+In these cases, logs are lost.

 The same things regarding startup and shutdown apply for a metrics container.

-Some work-arounds can be done, to alliviate the symptoms:
+Some work-arounds can be done, to alleviate the symptoms:
  * Ignore SIGTERM on the sidecar container, so it is alive until the pod is killed.
-This is not ideal and increases _a lot_ the time a pod will take to terminate.
+This is not ideal and _greatly_ increases the time a pod will take to terminate.
 For example, if the P99 response time is 2 minutes and therefore the TerminationGracePeriodSeconds is set to that, the main container can finish in 2 seconds (that might be the average) but ignoring SIGTERM in the sidecar